 2 Proposal

 This contribution includes studies for a co-frequency study to assess sharing and compatibility of FSS and MSS (Earth-to-space) operating in the frequency band 7 900-8 400 MHz and in 7 900-8 025 MHz, respectively, and proposed terrestrial IMT operations in the frequency band 7 125-8 400 MHz, as described in the attachment.
-Some of the parameters related to the technical characteristics, protection criteria and propagation models, will be updated as they are further developed and agreed throughout the study cycle from the contributing groups e.g., WPs 4A and 4C and WPs 3K and 3M.

 It is proposed to include the attachment below in the working document on sharing and compatibility studies of IMT systems in the frequency band 7 125-8 400 MHz.